trentlarson/endorser-ch/sql/README.md

     --
     fulfillLinkConfirmed INTEGER DEFAULT 0,

+    -- This is the ID of the plan claim JWT to which this Give directly links.
+    -- It is typically an internal ID, eg. 01D25AVGQG1N8E9JNGK7C7DZRD, but -- also supports external, global IDs.
+    --
+    -- It's important because a handle ID points to content that can change -- over time, but when claiming that this fulfills a plan we want a -- reference to the exact claim that was seen at the time of the link, -- in case something substantial in the plan changed and no longer reflects -- the intent of the provider(s) of this Give. fulfillsPlanClaimId TEXT,

-    -- This global plan ID is for the case where this is given to a broader -- plan that is nested inside the related data. fulfillsPlanHandleId TEXT,
+    -- This global, persistent plan ID is for the case where this is given to a -- broader plan that is nested inside the related data. fulfillsPlanHandleId TEXT,

     unit TEXT,